unixorn/awesome-zsh-plugins/README.md

 * [dotpyvenv](https://github.com/jeanpantoja/dotpyvenv) - Automagically switch to a python virtual environment located (that you previously have created with virtualenv program) in a directory named `.pyvenv` when you `cd` into a directory.
 * [dropbox](https://github.com/zpm-zsh/dropbox) - A dropbox plugin for ZSH that provides `dropbox-cli` and `dropbox-uploader` commands.
 * [dune-quotes](https://github.com/brokendisk/dune-quotes) - Random Dune quote generator plugin.
-* [dwim](https://github.com/oknowton/zsh-dwim) - zsh-dwim attempts to predict what you will want to do next.
-It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
 * [ec2ssh](https://github.com/h3poteto/zsh-ec2ssh) - List EC2 instances and `ssh` login to the instances easily.
 * [editing-workbench](https://github.com/psprint/zsh-editing-workbench) - Adds sane, complex command line editing (e.g. incremental history _word_ completion).
 * [elixir](https://github.com/gusaiani/elixir-oh-my-zsh) - Adds shortcuts for Elixir, IEX, Mix, Kiex and Phoenix.
 * [emoji-cli](https://github.com/b4b4r07/emoji-cli) - :scream: Emoji completion on the command line.
 * [emojis](https://github.com/MichaelAquilina/zsh-emojis) - Adds numerous ascii art emojis to your environment in convenient variables.
 * [enhancd](https://github.com/b4b4r07/enhancd) - A simple tool that provides enhanced `cd` command.
-* [escape-backtick](https://github.com/bezhermoso/zsh-escape-backtick) - Quickly insert escaped backticks when double-tapping "`".
 * [evalcache](https://github.com/mroth/evalcache) - Cache the output of a binary initialization command, to help lower shell startup time.
-* [evil-registers](https://github.com/zsh-vi-more/evil-registers) - Extends ZLE vi commands to remotely access named registers of the vim and nvim editors, and system selection and clipboard.
 * [exa](https://github.com/DarrinTisdale/zsh-aliases-exa) - Enables a number of aliases extending [exa](https://the.exa.website), the modern replacement for `ls`.
 * [exercism](https://github.com/fabiokiatkowski/exercism.plugin.zsh) - A plugin for [exercism.io](http://exercism.io/).
 * [expand-ealias](https://github.com/zigius/expand-ealias.plugin.zsh) - Expand specific aliases with space.